Longfilename/short-documentation/README.md

 # Short Documentation (Yeoman Generator)

-Yeoman generator for front-end projects that incorporates documentation.
-The generated project uses Jade, SCSS, and ES6.
-The goal of this project organization is to facilitate faster development, and an easier hand-off to the next developer.
+Yeoman generator for the [Short Documentation](./app/templates) project.

+Short Documentation is an HTML template and documentation project.
+The code organization and naming convention allow for a documentation build for minimal effort.
+Short Documentation uses Jade, SCSS, and ES6, and uses `config-yeoman.json` as a jump start on project development (by building out all the files and folders as defined in the JSON file.

 ## Installation